-- To describe the change in HAQ DI score at 24 weeks after the initiation of adalimumab (i.e. baseline), in those patients continuing on adalimumab (responder population).
-This change will be summarized as the mean and 95% confidence interval and will be tested with a paired t-test.
+- To describe the change in HAQ DI score at 24 weeks after the initiation of adalimumab (i.e. baseline), in those patients continuing on adalimumab (as observed population).
+This change will be summarized as the mean and 95% confidence interval and will be tested with a paired t-test without adjusting for baseline disease severity.
+For sensitivity analysis, the mean change in HAQ DI at Week 24 will be analyzed using ANOVA adjusting for baseline disease severity.